taskcluster/scrum/README.md

 Some areas of the Taskcluster code are easier to deal with than others.
 If the issues or epics involve modifying code in a service that is less well-known or difficult to test (e.g. auth), story point estimates should be higher by default to recognize the need for closer inspection on review.

+Shorter sprints are preferred, i.e. 1 to 3 weeks.
+Not all team members need to be involved in every sprint.
+Avoid the temptation to add "filler" work just so everyone can participate.

 ### Choosing the next sprint
 As we near the end of the current sprint, the milestone for the next sprint is often obvious based on organizational needs or follow-on work that builds on the current sprint.
 If there are multiple milestones possible, they should all be added to the roadmap.
 This helps keep customers and external parties informed.